Estates & Powers of attorney

 What is a POLST?

 POLST stands for "Practitioner Orders for Life-Sustaining Treatment."
-The POLST is an updated version of a Do Not Resuscitate Order.
-It is a medical order, signed by a patient and their doctor (or other health care provider).
-It says which treatments you want or don't want in the event of a life threatening emergency illness or condition.
+The POLST is an updated version of a Do Not Resuscitate Order (DNR).
+It is a medical order, signed by a patient and their doctor or other health care provider.
+It says which treatments someone wants or doesn't want in the event of a life threatening emergency, illness or condition.

-A POLST helps you tell your healthcare providers what care you want.
+A POLST helps a person tell their healthcare providers what care they want.
 A POLST plays an important part in one’s overall end-of-life care plan.

 Is a POLST the same as a Living Will or a Power of Attorney?

-A POLST is a medical order, signed by the patient and their health care provider.
+No. A POLST is a medical order, signed by the patient and their health care provider.
 It is not intended to be a substitute for an Illinois Living Will Declaration.
-A Living Will is a statement declaring you do not want “death delaying procedures” if you are terminally ill.
+A living will is a statement declaring a person does not want “death delaying procedures” if they are terminally ill.

-A POLST is not a substitute or replacement for a Power of Attorney for Healthcare.
-A Power of Attorney says who will make healthcare decisions if you are unable to.
+A POLST is not a substitute or replacement for a power of attorney for health care.
+A power of attorney says who will make healthcare decisions if a person is unable to make them for themselves.
 A POLST can give instructions for the person with power of attorney.

 Who should have a POLST?